JuliaLang/www.julialang.org/blog/_posts/2016-02-01-iteration.md

 B = Array(eltype(A), sz...)::typeof(A)
 ```

-However, except perhaps when `A` is very small, here there's little
+However, except perhaps when `A` is very small, there's little
 need for such annotation: in the remainder of this function, `B` is
 not used for any performance-critical operations.  `B` simply gets
 passed to `sumalongdims!`, and it's the job of the compiler to ensure